 Since setting up Patient Connect, we’ve had about 4,000 calls from patients to the service and we’ve been able to measure that over 30% of these calls have resulted in the patients being kept away from EDs.

 What has the feedback been from clinicians and patients?

-Patients are generally delighted to hear that an emergency medicine consultant will be calling them directly.
-Often, they know that they don’t need to go to an emergency department.
-The ability to talk through their condition provides the reassurance that they don’t need to attend hospital.
+Feedback from patients and their carers has been positive, they are generally delighted to hear that an emergency medicine consultant will be calling them directly rather than waiting in a queue for hours.
+The ability to talk through their condition with an ED consultant provides the reassurance that they don’t need to attend hospital.

-Emergency Medicine consultants can also bring in advice from other specialists, in the hospital using the Consultant Connect platform to quickly speak to colleagues.
+From a clinician point of view feedback has also been good.
+The technology is easy to use, and no training is required.
+Emergency medicine consultants can also bring in advice from other specialists, in the hospital using the Consultant Connect platform to quickly speak to colleagues.
 This is ideal for many patients including those with post-op or long-term condition needs.
-If a follow-up is needed the Emergency Medicine consultant can also arrange this for the patient which further expedites care.
+If a follow-up is needed the Emergency medicine consultant can also arrange this for the patient which further expedites care.

 If you have any questions, please contact us: email@example.com or 01865 261 467